MoretonBayKiting/V2G/V2G.md

-# V2G - Electricity Analysis
+# V2G - Household electricity flow model

-This project analyzes electricity data to explore V2G (Vehicle-to-Grid), home battery, and PV (solar) possibilities.
+This application models household electricity flows primarily to explore V2G (Vehicle-to-Grid), home battery, and PV (solar) possibilities.

-## Folder Structure

-- `data/`: Contains raw and processed data.
-  - `inputs/`: Input data files (price, PV, consumption, driving).
-  - `processed/`: Processed data files.
-- `notebooks/`: Jupyter notebooks for exploratory analysis.
-- `src/`: Python scripts for data processing, visualization, and analysis.
-- `tests/`: Unit tests for the Python scripts.

-## Getting Started - runing locally (not for cloud users)
+## Getting Started - runing locally (not for cloud users).
+Use the cloud version in the short term.

 1. **Install dependencies:**